HarshadRanganathan/helm-jaegar-operator/README.md

 # helm-jaegar-operator

-Example Helm chart for setting up Jaegar oeprator in your EKS cluster.
+Example Helm chart for setting up Jaegar operator in your EKS cluster.

 Table of Contents